-- 5.37 The screening assessment identified that the Bassetlaw Garden Village site allocation (Policy ST4) has the potential for likely significant effects on the Sherwood Forest ppSPA as a result of increased residential dwellings and associated increases in cat predation. - 5.38 Cat predation is only considered to pose a risk to birds when they are nesting on the ground; therefore cat predation is only a threat where breeding habitat has been identified within the site.
-The small, isolated areas of woodland in the Garden Village site, and lack of cleared areas and/or scrub which is required for breeding, is considered unsuitable for the ppSPA species to breed.
+5.37 The screening assessment identified that the Bassetlaw Garden Village site allocation (Policy ST4) has the potential for likely significant effects on the Sherwood Forest ppSPA as a result of increased residential dwellings and associated increases in cat predation.

+5.38 Cat predation is only considered to pose a risk to birds when they are nesting on the ground; therefore cat predation is only a threat where breeding habitat has been identified within the site.
+The small, isolated areas of woodland in the

+Bassetlaw District Council (2020) The Bassetlaw Plan Garden Village Vision Statement [online], Available at: https://issuu.com/bassetlaw/docs/garden\brochure\lowres Garden Village site, and lack of cleared areas and/or scrub which is required for breeding, is considered unsuitable for the ppSPA species to breed.
 Therefore, cat predation from within the site allocation is not anticipated.
 Cats from within the housing allocation could also predate on breeding birds within the ppSPA itself.
 The A1 lies in-between the allocation site and the ppSPA, which as a large road would deter cats from crossing and entering the ppSPA.
 However, the possibility of cats crossing this road at night to hunt cannot be ruled out entirely.
-In addition, whilst not in the main Local Plan document, it is also noted that the Bassetlaw Garden Vision Statement41 refers to a green bridge across the A1 to the south of the A57, which could provide a more attractive route for cats into the ppSPA.
+In addition, whilst not in the main Local Plan document, it is also noted that the Bassetlaw Garden Vision Statement refers to a green bridge across the A1 to the south of the A57, which could provide a more attractive route for cats into the ppSPA.

-- 5.39 A previous iteration of HRA (published in January 2020) recommended that Policy ST4 Bassetlaw Garden Village should be updated to include the following: - A 400m exclusion zones around the ppSPA boundary so no residential development will lie within this distance of the ppSPA (as shown in Figure 3.1, the ppSPA boundary relates to the Important Bird Areas currently identified by Natural England). - No creation of suitable breeding habitat (e.g. heathlands and clearfell habitats) within the site allocation within 400m of any areas of residential housing. - 5.40 In response to these recommendations, the policy now requires a 400m 'exclusion zone' from the Sherwood Forest ppSPA boundary to minimise the risk of cat predation (note the distance from housing to the ppSPA over any green bridge would therefore be at least 400m, likely even further).
-The policy also states that development will include 'an appropriate landscaping strategy to ensure that no suitable breeding habitat for the woodlark and nightjar are situated within 400m housing development'.
+5.39 A previous iteration of HRA (published in January 2020) recommended that Policy ST4 - Bassetlaw Garden Village should be updated to include the following:

+- A 400m exclusion zones around the ppSPA boundary so no residential development will lie within this distance of the ppSPA (as shown in Figure 3.1, the ppSPA boundary relates to the Important Bird Areas currently identified by Natural England). - No creation of suitable breeding habitat (e.g. heathlands and clearfell habitats) within the site allocation within 400m of any areas of residential housing.

+5.40 In response to these recommendations, Policy ST3: Bassetlaw Garden Village Design Principles now requires a 400m 'exclusion zone' from the Sherwood Forest ppSPA boundary to minimise the risk of cat predation (note the distance from housing to the ppSPA over any green bridge would therefore be at least 400m, likely even further).
+Policy ST3 also states that development will 'comprise a scheme of an appropriate scale, layout, form and planting which respects the significance of the nearby Clumber Park SSSI and Birklands and Bilhaugh SAC/Sherwood Forest NNR, that takes into account the results of the Bassetlaw Habitats Regulations Assessment 2021 and the applicant's project level shadow HRA including winter bird surveys, the recommendations of the Clumber Park SSSI and Birklands and Bilhaugh SAC/Sherwood Forest NNR Recreational Impact Assessments 2021 and their respective interim mitigation strategies'.
+Policy ST3 also states that housing development should not be located within 400m of suitable breeding habitat for ground nesting birds.

-Given the measures now included in Policy ST4 - Bassetlaw Garden Village, it can be concluded that the Local Plan would not lead to AEoI on Sherwood Forest ppSPA in relation to cat predation.
+Given the measures now included in Policy ST3 - Bassetlaw Garden Village Design Principles, it can be concluded that the Local Plan would not lead to AEol on Sherwood Forest ppSPA in relation to cat predation.